New PM Rishi Sunak pledges to fix Britain's many problems

 POLITICAL MACHINATIONS

-Sunak, a Goldman Sachs analyst who only entered parliament in 2015, must unite his party, aware that voters are increasingly angry over the antics at Westminster as the economy heads for recession.
+Sunak, a Goldman Sachs analyst who only entered parliament in 2015, also faces a battle to keep the different factions of his warring party on side.

-He was blamed by many in the party when he quit as finance minister in the summer, triggering a wider rebellion that brought down Johnson.
+He was blamed by many Conservatives when he quit as finance minister in July, triggering a wider rebellion that brought down Johnson.
+Others have questioned how a multi millionaire can lead the country when millions of people are struggling with surging food and energy bills.

-While many expressed relief that the party settled on a new leader quickly, a sense of distrust remains among some while others questioned whether struggling families would relate, or ever vote, for a multimillionaire.

 "I think this decision sinks us as a party for the next election," one Conservative lawmaker told Reuters.

-Historian and political biographer Anthony Seldon told Reuters that Sunak would also be constrained by the mistakes of his predecessor.
+Historian and political biographer Anthony Seldon said Sunak would also be constrained by the mistakes of his predecessor.

-"There is no leeway on him being anything other than extraordinarily conservative and cautious," he said.
+"There is no leeway on him being anything other than extraordinarily conservative and cautious," he told Reuters.

 Many politicians and officials abroad, having watched as a country once seen as a pillar of economic and political stability descended into brutal infighting, welcomed Sunak's appointment.